lancerael/pi/README.md

 NPM:_@pi-lib/candlestick-chart_

 FEATURES:
+* Created as a standalone component inside mono repo and published to NPM
 * Created using d3 and React (with hooks)
 * Randomised data (for now)
 * Current day's data fluctuates to simulate market forces